wp-plugins/groupdocs-documents-annotation/readme.txt

 = No compatibility issues. =

 Even if your team members already have document and image editors for other tasks, they may prefer different types of software, which may cause compatibility problems.
-With GroupDocs Annotation you can be sure that your colleagues and partners will see your document exactly the way you see it on your computer.
+With GroupDocs.Annotation you can be sure that your colleagues and partners will see your document exactly the way you see it on your computer.

 = Real-time collaboration. =